-The Consortium has worked collaboratively for ten months to complete this Five-year Strategic Plan.
-When we received the SPE grant in October 2011, we convened the Consortium for the first meeting.
-Our focus for fall 2011(November through January) was to cover the general framework of strategic prevention planning and build readiness for the Consortium to conduct our assessments and planning.
-Beginning in March and continuing through April 2012, we conducted our Data Needs Assessment.
-This was followed by our Resources Assessment that began in April and concluded in May 2012.
-On June 11, 2012, we held an all day planning session in which we reviewed the findings from our assessments and developed the strategies and activities for our plan.
+The Consortium worked collaboratively for ten months to complete the Five-year Strategic Plan and continues to work to implement the goals and strategies outlined in the Plan.
+When we received the SPE grant in October 2011, we convened the first meeting of Consortium.
+Our focus for fall 2011 (November through January) was to cover the general framework of strategic prevention planning and build readiness for the Consortium to conduct our assessments and planning.
+We conducted our Data

+Needs Assessment beginning in March 2012, and continuing through April 2012.
+Our Resources Assessment followed in April 2012, and concluded in May 2012.
+On June 11, 2012, we held an all-day planning session to review the findings from our assessments and develop the strategies and activities for our plan.
 Following the planning session, we began drafting this plan and seeking input.
-On June 12th, we met with tribal leaders for a roundtable discussion meeting prior to a formal tribal consultation in July.
-Additionally, we met with the community stakeholders which included representatives from counties, local health jurisdictions, treatment providers, healthcare plan providers, educational service districts, and coalitions to seek feedback into the proposed Plan.
+On June 12, 2012, we met with tribal leaders for a roundtable discussion meeting prior to a formal tribal consultation in July 2012.
+Additionally, we met with the community stakeholders which included representatives from counties, local health jurisdictions, treatment providers, healthcare plan providers, educational service districts, and coalitions to seek feedback into the proposed plan.
+In September 2012, the Consortium formed Learning Community Steering Committees to review in depth each problem area and prepare Action Plans for the Consortium to review and approve.
+In December 2012, the Consortium held a two-day planning meeting to conduct presentations on each problem area and propose and review Action Plans.
+Based on this review, the Consortium prioritized our 1-year Action Plans (see Appendix Action Plans beginning on page 108).
+Each year we will update the 1-Year Action Plans to make sure we are meeting our goals.